 From the Bund we took the Pedestrian Sightseeing Tunnel which was really a tram under the river to the other side.
 Now we were in modern Shanghai and ready to climb a tower.

-There were several to choose from, including the Shanghai World Financial Center, one of the world’s tallest buildings.
-Apparently, this building’s observation deck is just as high (or maybe even higher) the Burj Khalifa’s, the tallest building in the world located in Dubai.
+There were several to choose from, including the Shanghai Tower, one of the world’s tallest buildings.
+Apparently, this building’s observation deck is higher than the Burj Khalifa’s, the tallest building in the world located in Dubai.
 We chose to climb the Oriental Pearl Tower, for historic purposes and its better views of the city.

 Shanghai is home to 24 million people, making it the world’s most populous city.
 For a little perspective, in 2014, 26 million people live in the entire state of Texas, the third most populous state in the United States.
 This city is a sea of skyscrapers with a Starbucks on every corner.

 In the photo above, the building that looks like a bottle opener is the Shanghai World Financial Center.
 The spiky building in front of it is the Jimao Tower.
 The tallest building in the picture, Shanghai Tower, is currently under construction and looks to be ready to open any time now (in 2014).
 This building is the world’s second tallest.

 One level below the observation deck was a glass walkway around the tower.
 The glass floors were scratched up but we could still see through it to the ground far, far below our feet.
 It was very cool and Tyler and Kara loved it.
 Tim got them to pretend that they were falling through mid air.